Beginning June 26, 2020, at 5 p.m. and continuing until otherwise announced by the University.*

 In keeping with North Carolina Governor Roy Cooper’s executive order of June 24, masks are required in retail businesses, restaurants and other public settings, including public transportation.
 Members of the Elon community are reminded to follow all local and state regulations when off campus.

 Individuals who are unable to wear cloth face coverings due to a medical or behavioral condition or disability may wear an alternate face covering, such as a shield, and maintain a minimum six-foot physical distance at all times.
 Deans may grant a waiver to this policy for students and faculty in a specific class, if requested by the faculty member and necessary to meet the curricular requirements of the course (e.g., theater, voice, language instruction, etc.).
 In those classes, a minimum six-foot physical distance must be maintained at all times, in addition to other protocols that may be established by the university.
 Students who require accommodations must be registered with Disabilities Resources and contact Disabilities Resources (firstname.lastname@example.org) for next steps.
 Employees or campus visitors who require accommodations should contact the Office of Human Resources.
+In addition, effective April 7, 2021, speakers may briefly remove their masks while giving official university speeches/presentations for broadcast if maintaining physical distance of at least 6 feet from others and abiding by other existing safety protocols.

 Eating and drinking